 The first set of states for the VISORS spacecraft, the spacecraft modes, are shown in Fig 4.
 These modes are defined by BCT and are standardized for the XB1 spacecraft.
-When the spacecraft is initially launched, it will boot up in Launch Mode and then autonomously transition into Sun Point Mode at the conclusion of a 30minute deployment timer.
-In Sun Point Mode, the spacecraft slews to point its solar panels toward the sun while only keeping BCT subsystems powered on.
+When the spacecraft is initially launched, it will be in Launch Mode.
+However, after the 30-minute deployment timer, the spacecraft immediately transitions into Sun Point Mode.
+In this mode, the spacecraft slews to point its solar panels toward the sun to charge its batteries while only keeping BCT subsystems powered on.
 No payload subsystems are turned on until a ground command is given to put the spacecraft into Fine Reference Point (FRP) mode.
-In the event that the battery voltage drops below a critical threshold, the spacecraft will go into Survival Mode from either Sun Point or FRP modes for the sole purpose of charging its batteries.
-BCT restricts the payload to be off in Sun Point and Survival modes to prevent unnecessary power draws.
+In the event of the battery voltage dropping below a critical threshold, the spacecraft can go into Survival Mode from either Sun Point or FRP modes to minimize power consumption and charge the batteries.
+BCT restricts the payload to be off in Sun Point and Survival modes to prevent unnecessary power draws that would cause the spacecraft to not charge its batteries.
 This restriction, along with the fact that the BCT state machine cannot be modified, led to the creation of a second, mission-specific, state machine.

-Figure 4.
-BCT Defined Spacecraft Modes9
+Fig 4.
+BCT Defined Spacecraft Modes [9]

 When the spacecraft is in FRP mode, the payload operates within the constraints of the mode diagram shown in Fig 5.
 During the early phases of the mission while the ground operators are performing payload commissioning, the payload will stay in its preliminary operations mode.
 Once all preliminary operations have been completed, the spacecraft will transition into the first of three nominal mission modes, Standby.
 Since the GNC algorithms have defined three main relative orbits for nominal operations, it follows that each of these orbits correlates one-to-one with a payload mission mode.
-During a nominal science campaign, the payload will transition from Standby mode to Science mode via Transfer mode.
-The payload also contains two offnominal mission modes - Escape and Safe modes.
+During a nominal science campaign, the payload will transition from Standby mode to

+Science mode via Transfer mode.
+The payload also contains two off-nominal mission modes - Escape and Safe modes.
 If there is a collision risk, hardware payload fault, or software payload fault, the payload will transition into either the Escape or Safe mode, depending on the nature of the fault.
-If the payload first enters into the Escape offnominal mode, it will autonomously transition into Safe mode after an escape maneuver is performed.
+If the payload first enters into the Escape off-nominal mode, it will autonomously transition into Safe mode after an escape maneuver is performed.
 On the other hand, if the payload first enters Safe mode, it will stay in Safe mode unless it has to perform an escape maneuver (which would send it into Escape mode and then back into Safe).
 Note that the payload is not allowed to perform more than one escape maneuver in sequence in order to prevent the spacecraft from triggering maneuvers that could potentially further harm the safety of the formation.
 Ground operator intervention can restore the spacecraft's ability to go into Escape mode as well as allow the payload to return to its nominal mission modes from Safe mode.
 This ensures that the spacecraft only return to nominal operations after a thorough analysis of what caused the spacecraft to enter Safe mode in the first place.

-Figure 5.
+Fig 5.
 Payload Defined Mission Modes